arnabs542/Algorithm-and-Data-Structure/doc/tree.md

 ## Dose A tree has B tree in its subtree?

 * convert A and B to string, then check whether B's string is a substring of A's string

+## Calculate number of nodes in binary tree

+## return all possible BST given N

+* suppose